-- 1. Students will have access to technology that will facilitate learning and enhance communication. - 2.
-Students will have access to information from outside resources including monitored access to the internet (direct supervision and electronic filtering).
+- 1. Students will have access to technology that will facilitate learning and enhance communication.
+This will include use of Chromebooks, iPads, and Vibe smart boards in the classroom. - 2.
+Students will have access to information from outside resources including monitored access to the internet.